 “Ban thi.” the sergeant stated noncommittally in fear of the departed souls.

-I saluted my thanks and he ordered a drowsy private to lift the barrier.
+I saluted my thanks and the NCO ordered a drowsy private to lift the barrier.
 The bike accelerated across the bridge.
 The roadside towns were deserted and not a single car or truck traveled in either direction.
 The absence of farmers tending crops on the steep slopes was disconcerting, for these people were no strangers to danger and I stopped on a curve to ponder the wisdom of this trip.

 I splashed a little water on my face and gazed out on the valley stretching west to distant hills.